vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 ## Editing the configuration

-Anything added to the configuration file is an override over the default values (the default configuration file can be seen [here](https://github.com/vinegarhq/vinegar/blob/master/internal/config/config.toml)) which are designed to be the best for the average user.
+Anything added to the configuration file is an override over the default configuration.

 ### Using `vinegar edit` (recommended)